torusco/github-workflows/README.md

 * branches are named: v6, v7.1, v8, etc and they are not deleted when PRs are merged
 * PRs are only created when making a new major version to push the latest version to main before creating the new branch

-# v9

-* Support modern version of yarn using corepack

 # v8

 * based on v7.3